metacpan/metacpan-cpan-extracted/distros/M/MaxMind-DB-Reader/maxmind-db/MaxMind-DB-spec.md

 If the record value is *greater* than the number of nodes in the search tree, then it is an actual pointer value pointing into the data section.
-The value of the pointer is calculated from the start of the data section, *not* from the start of the file.
+The value of the pointer is relative to the start of the data section, *not* the start of the file.

 In order to determine where in the data section we should start looking, we use the following formula:

     $data_section_offset = ( $record_value - $node_count ) - 16

-The `16` is the size of the data section separator (see below for details).
+The 16 is the size of the data section separator.
+We subtract it because we want to permit pointing to the first byte of the data section.
+Recall that the record value cannot equal the node count as that means there is no data.
+Instead, we choose to start values that go to the data section at `$node_count + 16`.
+(This has the side effect that record values `$node_count + 1` through `$node_count + 15` inclusive are not valid).

-The reason that we subtract the `$node_count` is best demonstrated by an example.
+This is best demonstrated by an example:

 Let's assume we have a 24-bit tree with 1,000 nodes.
 Each node contains 48 bits, or 6 bytes.
 The size of the tree is 6,000 bytes.

-When a record in the tree contains a number that is < 1,000, this is a *node number*, and we look up that node.
-If a record contains a value >= 1,016, we know that it is a data section value.
+When a record in the tree contains a number that is less than 1,000, this is a *node number*, and we look up that node.
+If a record contains a value greater than or equal to 1,016, we know that it is a data section value.
 We subtract the node count (1,000) and then subtract 16 for the data section separator, giving us the number 0, the first byte of the data section.

 If a record contained the value 6,000, this formula would give us an offset of 4,984 into the data section.